sygslhy/lhy-formatter-linter/README.md

 ## Usage

-Formatter or linter will check in your project directory recursively, format or lint all the cmake, C++ python code, by the third-party tools:
+The formatter or linter will recursively scan your project directory, formatting or linting all CMake, C++, and Python code using third-party tools.

 | third-party tool | cmake        | C++             | python |
 |------------------|--------------|-----------------|--------|
 | formatter        | cmake-format | clang-format    | yapf   |